EEBOS/frontend-assessment-course-list/styleguide/STYLEGUIDE.md

 # Assessment Style Guide

 Screenshots are presented at 1440px wide.
+The main content area has a max width of 1120px.

 ## Fonts